Central Zone

 LAVA LAKE, Little: Rainbow trout, brook trout

 The Metolius River continues to be excellent for mountain whitefish, redband trout, and bull trout.
-Nymphing with golden stonefly, mayfly or caddisfly nymphs has been effective for trout and streamers are a good bet for bull trout.
-Anglers should keep an eye out for afternoon pale morning dun and caddis hatches.
+Nymphing with golden stonefly, midge and perdigon nymphs has been effective for trout and streamers are always a good bet for bull trout.
+Anglers should keep an eye out for afternoon blue wing olive hatches.

 Catch-and-release for trout including bull trout.
-Fishing is restricted to fly-fishing only upstream of Bridge 99 (Lower Bridge).
+Fishing is restricted to fly-fishing only with barbless hooks upstream of Bridge 99 (Lower Bridge).
+The Metolius River above Allingham Campground Bridge (NF-1217) closed to angling for the season on November 1 and will reopen May 22, 2026.

 NORTH TWIN LAKE: Rainbow trout

-Open to fishing all year.
-Anglers report good trout fishing; however, brown bullhead which have been illegally introduced to North Twin for a second time following the 2015 rotenone treatment have increased in abundance.
+Open to fishing all year; however, the access roads are not maintained for winter travel Brown bullhead, which have been illegally introduced to North Twin for a second time following the 2015 rotenone treatment, have increased in abundance.
 This is a reminder that it is illegal to transport live fish in Oregon without a permit from ODFW.
-North and South Twin were last stocked in late June.
-Last updated 7/3/25.
+North and South Twin were last stocked in early September.
+Last updated 1/8/26.

 OCHOCO RESERVOIR: Rainbow trout, black crappie, smallmouth bass